Minors on Campus

 Program Registration for University-Sponsored Programs

-Responsible persons proposing a university-sponsored program are required to complete and submit a Minor Program Registration Form to Housing and Campus Services at least 45 days prior to the program.
+Responsible persons proposing a university-sponsored program are required to complete and submit a Minor Program Registration Form to The Office of University Events and Protocol (firstname.lastname@example.org) at least 45 days prior to the program.
 All adults who will be interacting with minors in the program must have completed a criminal background check through the Office of Human Resources within the last year.

 All camp registrations must be processed through the ARMS Camp Registration software.